U.S. and Canadian agencies partner to aid struggling orca in B.C. coastal waters

 The story of the southern resident J-pod orcas and a mother mourning its dead calf has drawn attention from around the world.

 Now, one of the other calves in the same pod is starving, and the U.S. National Oceanic and Atmospheric Administration is working with Fisheries and Oceans Canada on a plan to save it.

-J-50 is a four-year-old orca who is showing signs of malnourishment and lethargy, according to Michael Milstein, a public affairs officer with NOAA, who has been following the pod closely since the news of the calf's death.
+J-50 is a three-year-old orca who is showing signs of malnourishment and lethargy, according to Michael Milstein, a public affairs officer with NOAA, who has been following the pod closely since the news of the calf's death.

 There are 75 endangered southern resident killer whales remaining in the area that swim the straits and sounds around the coastal waters from British Columbia to Northern California, making the health of this whale a very urgent issue, Millstein told The Early Edition's Stephen Quinn.

 The DFO did introduce new rules in July for whale watching businesses, which include fines of up to $500,000 for boats that fail to stay 200 metres away from killer whales on the West Coast in an effort to protect the endangered orcas.

 But he said J-50 is their priority right now, and they're looking at both short and long term measures to help the whales.

 Milstein says scientists are considering a plan that would involve feeding the underweight killer whale chinook salmon with medication in it — a strategy the U.S. department believes hasn't been used before.